LunaVoid/GatorTrader/README.md

 This one should be relatively easy but there are a few caveats Additionally these instructions are subject to change
 1. First install all Dependencies using **pip install -r requirements.txt**
-2. Make sure that you **Built the React APP* aka go into GatorTraderFrontend and run the command **npm run build** this compiles the JSX from React into normal Javascript
+2. Make sure that you **Built the React APP** aka go into GatorTraderFrontend and run the command **npm run build** this compiles the JSX from React into normal Javascript.
+I love yapping about this if your curious how it works - Josh
-3.
+3. Alright all you should have to do is run **python main.py** or **python3 main.py** to start the server.
+Then it will print a link you can join to view the server and REACT app.

+**Special Notes:**
+- Your changes will **Not** be show unless you rerun the **npm run build** command.
+- This is not for live editing.
+Please follow the running the frontend instructions to do that.
+This is for testing the server and for an example of how this will work in production.